- What is the Day of Digital Scholarship?

 What if I can’t be there during the event?

 You can record a short talk or presentation about your work (think somewhere in the range of 5-15 minutes), and we’ll make it available for attendees to view.
-(See presentation options)

-Can I attend without presenting or being on a panel?
+Can I attend without presenting?

 Of course!
 We encourage you to check out the work being presented by others.